rpm-software-management/dnf/doc/api_queries.rst

   .. method:: get_best_query(sack, with_nevra=True, with_provides=True, with_filenames=True, forms=None)

-    Return a :class:`~Query` yielding packages matching the given input.
+    Returns a :class:`~Query` yielding packages matching the given input.
 The result of the returned query can be an empty set if no package matches. `sack` is the :class:`~dnf.sack.Sack` that the returned query will search. `with_nevra` enable search by nevra, `with_provides` indicates whether besides package names also packages' provides are searched for a match, and